right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 1. Get Detailed Information

-3. Obtain Qualitative Data
+4. Obtain Qualitative Data

 For example, a patient who is satisfied with the care offered at a hospital but is not able to make an appointment online can share this problem through an open-ended question.
 As a result, the healthcare facility may develop a website to increase patients' ease of booking appointments.

-4. Capture Infinite Range of Answers
+5. Capture Wide Range of Answers

-Unlike closed-ended questions, open-ended questions do not put a limit on answers.
-This means your customers or respondents may surprise you with answers you did not expect.
-For example, a retail store survey may capture customers’ sentiments about the quality of products, customer service, and return policy.
+For example, a retail store survey may capture customers' sentiments about the quality of products, customer service, and return policy.
 But with one open-ended question, customers can highlight issues that may usually go unnoticed, for example, poor parking or unavailability of self-service.

-Tips & Best Practices to Use Open-ended Survey Questions More Effectively
+Tips & Best Practices to Use Open-Ended Survey Questions More Effectively

 • Consider the placement of open-ended questions.
 Starting with them can encourage participants to think more deeply about the topic from the beginning.